-If you get the custom binary blocked by FRP lock issue and don’t know how to resolve it, it’s probably difficult to use an Android smartphone normally.
-To assist you in resolving this problem, we will show you the best option you can use.
+If you get the custom binary blocked by FRP lock issue on your Samsung phone or other Android devices, it will be probably difficult to use it normally.
+To assist you in resolving this problem, we will show you several proven methods you can use when you blocked by FRP lock.
+Supports all Android devices, including Samsung series.

-There has been a lot of discussion about Custom Binary Blocked By FRP Lock; thus, here are some methods to bypass/remove this type of problem.
-For the sake of readers’ convenience, we’ve signed up for a Samsung smartphone, and each of the techniques given below will assist you in resolving the issue when it occurs on your Samsung mobile.
+Then, how to fix custom binary blocked by FRP lock Samsung?
+Although there has been a lot of discussion about this problem and some methods are given to bypass/remove this type of problem, you may not know which one is really helpful.
+For the sake of readers’ convenience, we’ve signed up for a Samsung smartphone and tested them one by one.
+In the following we summarizer helpful techniques that can assist you in resolving the issue when it occurs on your Samsung mobile.

-There are many solutions available for custom binary blocked by FRP lock, but as the title implies, this method works 100% of the time.
-In this part, you will use one of the greatest third-party apps to remove or bypass lock from your Samsung smartphone.
-The tool is known as Samsung FRP Lock Bypass tool from a complete android solution provider – DroidKit.
+There are many solutions available for custom binary blocked by FRP lock, but not all of them work.
+Therefore, in this part, we will first introduce a method with the highest success rate to fix Samsung custom binary blocked by FRP.
+That is to use the one-stop Android Phone Tookit – DroidKit to remove or bypass FRP lock from your Samsung smartphone.
 Let’s have a look at some of the dedicated features of this tool:

 Step 1: Launch the DroidKit app on your PC or Mac.
 Then, select FRP Bypass.